simonnickel/snap-dependencies/README.md

 [documentation]: https://swiftpackageindex.com/simonnickel/snap-dependencies/main/documentation/snapdependencies
 [documentation badge]: https://img.shields.io/badge/Documentation-DocC-blue

-Features
+The goal of the package is an easy approach and solution to Dependency Injection.
+It will not support all use cases, but allows to understand the implementation.

+**Features**
+* Define Dependencies as KeyPath, allowing distributed setup.
+* Resolve Dependencies with the KeyPath and a PropertyWrapper.
+* Define different resolutions for contexts like Previews and Tests.
-* Override Dependencies for different contexts like Previews and Tests.
+* Override Dependencies for specific Previews and Tests.
 * Lazy initialisation, instance of Dependency is created on first use.

-Limitations
-* Registered of Dependencies in a single setup step.
+* Thread-Safe with Swift 6 compatibility.

+**Limitations**
+* No Lifetime definition, a single instance for each KeyPath is created.
 * Dependencies can not be replaced during runtime.
-* Types as keys, can not register duplicate instances of a Type.
-* No Lifetime definition, a single instance for each Dependency is created.

-## Setup

-Steps to setup the package ...

 ## Demo project